Ichbinjoe/ibj/views/ad/ad.md

 #### Eyeo (Ad Block Plus)

-Ad Block Plug has a practice of 'acceptable advertising'.
+Ad Block Plus has a practice of 'acceptable advertising'.
 The idea of acceptable advertising is that companies can submit advertisements to Eyeo with an administrative fee for the advertisement to be approved as unobtrusive, and not be blocked by their ad blocking plugins.
 The issue comes into play when dealing with the idea of the internet.
 The internet is a decentralized body with no single administrative body controlling any single part of the internet.
 Eyeo, by taking acceptable